andreasmhallberg/readingnotes/eye-tracking/Braze, 2002. Readers' Eye Movements Distinguish Anomalies of Form and Content.md

   - comprehension questions after 24 targets and 12 fillers.

 - Measurements
-  - first pass reading times ("summed fixation durations within a region, beginning with the first fixation inside the region and ending with, but not including, the first subsequent fixation outside the region."
-31)
+  - first pass reading times 31

+    > summed fixation durations within a region, beginning with the first fixation inside the region and ending with, but not including, the first subsequent fixation outside the region.

   - and number of regressions
   - regression landing sites (end of regression chain) 32

 - Results
+  - first pass reading on anomalous region 34
+    - longer for pragmatic anomaly
+    - same for syntactic anomaly
+  - rate of regression on anomalous region
-  - "dramatically more regressions" (.37 vs. .10) from syntactically anomalous verb region than in control, but not in pragmatic anomalies.
-34
+    - "dramatically more regressions" (.37 vs. .10) from syntactically anomalies
+    - no increase in pragmatic anomalies
   - pragmatically anomalous sentences more regressions later in sentence after anomalous verb.

 - Discussion.
 39